 Where do most American olim buy in Israel?

-The largest concentrations of American olim today are in south Jerusalem (Baka, Katamon, German Colony, Talbieh), Netanya (Ir Yamim, Ramat Poleg), Ra’anana (North Ra’anana especially), Beit Shemesh (RBS Alef and the newer Ramat Beit Shemesh Gimmel), and Modi’in (Buchman).
-Smaller but meaningful Anglo communities exist in Efrat, Tel Aviv (mostly Talpiot and Ramat Aviv), and Karmiel.
+The largest concentrations are in south Jerusalem (Baka, Katamon, German Colony, Talbiye), Netanya (Ir Yamim, Ramat Poleg), Ra’anana (North Ra’anana), Beit Shemesh (RBS Alef), and Modi’in (Buchman).
+Smaller but meaningful Anglo communities exist in Efrat, Tel Aviv, and Karmiel.

-Which neighborhoods have the best schools for English-speaking children?
+Which neighbourhoods have the best schools for English-speaking children?

-Several neighborhoods have school infrastructure built around English-speaking olim families.
 Baka and Old Katamon have multiple Anglo-friendly elementary schools and yeshiva options.
-North Ra’anana has long-established English-friendly elementary and middle schools.
+North Ra’anana has long-established English-friendly schools.
 Ir Yamim and Ramat Poleg share several Anglo-oriented schools.
 RBS Alef has the deepest religious-school network in the country, including high schools that draw students from across Israel.

 Is Netanya or Ra’anana better for Anglo families?

-It depends on what you optimize for.
-Ra’anana offers a more established, polished Anglo community with excellent schools and mature infrastructure, but at a higher price.
-Netanya offers modern construction, sea-air lifestyle, larger apartments per shekel, and a fast-growing Anglo community.
-Many families choose Netanya for the lifestyle and value, and Ra’anana for the schools and community continuity.
+It depends on what you optimise for.
+Ra’anana offers a more established Anglo community with excellent schools and mature infrastructure, at a higher price.
+Netanya offers modern construction, sea-air lifestyle, larger apartments per shekel, and a fast-growing community.
+Many families choose Netanya for lifestyle and value, and Ra’anana for schools and community continuity.

 Generally yes, but for different reasons.
-South Jerusalem (Baka, German Colony) has unmatched scarcity-driven appreciation.
-Ir Yamim and modern Netanya neighborhoods have growth-curve appreciation as the area matures.
-North Ra’anana and Buchman have steady-state appreciation tied to their school and community quality.
-RBS Alef has the lowest entry price and the highest growth potential as Beit Shemesh continues to expand.
+South Jerusalem (Baka, German Colony) has scarcity-driven appreciation.
+Ir Yamim and modern Netanya have growth-curve appreciation as the area matures.
+North Ra’anana and Buchman have steady appreciation tied to school and community quality.
+RBS Alef has the lowest entry price and strong growth potential as Beit Shemesh expands.

-Can foreign buyers purchase in any of these neighborhoods?
+Can foreign buyers purchase in any of these neighbourhoods?

-How do I budget for one of these neighborhoods?
+How do I budget for one of these neighbourhoods?

 Start with the price-tier ranges in the comparison table above.
 Add 8–10% for transaction costs (purchase tax, legal, broker, mortgage setup).
 For most foreign buyers, an Israeli mortgage covering 30–50% of the purchase price keeps cash deployment manageable.
-Try the Israeli mortgage calculator to model different leverage scenarios.
+Try our Israeli mortgage calculator to model different scenarios.

-How long does it typically take to find the right neighborhood?
+How long does it typically take to find the right neighbourhood?

-Most foreign buyers spend 2–3 trips to Israel narrowing down the city, then 1 longer trip walking neighborhoods at street level.
-The city decision is the hard one; once city and lifestyle preferences are clear, the neighborhood usually picks itself within a couple of days of in-person visits.
+Most foreign buyers spend 2–3 trips to Israel narrowing down the city, then one longer trip walking neighbourhoods at street level.
+The city decision is the hard one; once lifestyle preferences are clear, the neighbourhood usually picks itself within a couple of days of in-person visits.

 Bottom line

-Ten neighborhoods, five cities, one underlying truth: the Anglo-Israel housing market is small enough that you can realistically know it well, and the difference between a great choice and a regrettable one usually comes down to honest matching of lifestyle, religious community, schools, and budget — not to finding some hidden gem.
+Ten neighbourhoods, five cities, one underlying truth: the Anglo-Israel housing market is small enough that you can realistically know it well.
+The difference between a great choice and a regrettable one usually comes down to honest matching of lifestyle, religious community, schools, and budget — not to finding some hidden gem.
 Walk a few of these in person, talk to families who’ve made the choice, and the right answer tends to become obvious quickly.